golang/website/go.dev/content/solutions/paypal/index.md

  In our tightly managed environments where we run Go code, we have seen a CPU reduction of approximately 10% with cleaner and maintainable code.
  {{% /pullquote %}}

-## Go Increases Developer Productivity
+## Go increases developer productivity

 As a global operation, PayPal needs its development teams to be effective at managing two kinds of scale: production scale, especially concurrent systems interacting with many other servers (such as cloud services); and development scale, especially large codebases developed by many programmers in coordination (such as open-source development).